Dear SaaStr: What is The Best Way to Hire Your First Sales Rep?

 Instead … realize sales in the early days is different, especially for one reason: Every Lead is Precious.
 Every single one.

-If you give a precious lead to someone that you wouldn’t buy your product from — she will end up doing worse than you.
-She will sell even less of your product.
+If you give a precious lead to someone that you wouldn’t buy your product from — they will end up doing worse than you do yourself in sales.
+They will sell even less of your product.

 Most founders hire reps that fail this test.